 “Have you ever been down in any of them?”

 She shook her head.
 “The ones beneath my palace are rather small.
-I only know about them because my high priestess, when she joined my service, asked me if I wanted mine connected to the main complex of tunnels.
+I only know about them because of my high priestess.
+When she joined my service, asked me if I wanted mine connected to the main complex of tunnels.
 I said I didn’t.”

 “Because you didn’t want others to have access to your palace through the network?”

 “No,” she said, turning back to watching the priests below.
-“Because I didn’t want to deal with the racket of all that digging down there.
+“Because I didn’t want to deal with the racket of all that digging.
 Can I have some more wine, please?”

 #

 Siri watched the proceedings for quite a long time.
-She felt a little of what Lightsong had said--that because she really didn’t have a say about what the court did, it was more frustrating than useful to pay attention.
-Yet, mostly, she wanted to know.
+Watching the arguments, she felt a little like Lightsong said he did.
+Because she really didn’t have a say about what the court did, it was almost more frustrating than it was useful to pay attention.
+Yet, she wanted to know.
 The arguments of the priests were, in a way, her only connection to the outside world.

 She was not encouraged by what she heard.
-As the time passed, the sun growing close to the horizon and servants passing to light massive torches along the walkway, Siri found herself feeling more and more daunted by the workings of the city around her.
+As the time passed, the sun growing close to the horizon and servants lighting massive torches along the walkway, Siri found herself feeling more and more daunted by the workings of the city around her.

 Her husband was probably either going to be killed or persuaded to kill himself in the upcoming year.
 Her homeland, in turn, was about to be invaded by the very kingdom her husband ruled--and yet, he could do nothing to stop it because he had no way to communicate with the rest of the people.